 Even if you’re new to tech and still learning, you can use a handful of methods to make money programming.
 They all have their pros and cons, so it’s all about choosing the ones you enjoy the most.

 The best part about turning your coding skills into income online is that your results are scalable.
 As you gain a larger following, your chances of selling increase.
-Thus, your success depends on the amount of effort you put into it and the combination of methods you use.
+Your success depends on how much effort you put into it and the combination of methods you use.

 Moreover, learning the skills you need to make money programming doesn’t have to be expensive.
 I invested between $20 to $30 in two courses on Udemy before I got my first online freelance jobs.
 Thus, you may be making money sooner than you expect.